ganeti/ganeti/doc/design-2.3.rst

 Restricted commands
 ~~~~~~~~~~~~~~~~~~~

-The following commands needs still root to fulfill their functions:
+The following commands still require root permissions to fulfill their
+functions:

 ::